Farzan-I/Farzan-CV/README.md

 [![LinkedIn]](https://www.linkedin.com/in/farzan-imanzadeh-079a95a3/) | [![Blog]](https://medium.com/@farzanimanzadeh) | [![CodeWars Profile]](https://www.codewars.com/users/fazzy15)
 </div>

-Detail orientated 30 year old professional, current Makers Academy student (April '22 intake) about to complete the full time coding bootcamp.
+Detail orientated 30 year old professional, current [Makers Academy](https://makers.tech/) student (April '22 intake).
 Learnt the fundamentals of the computers command line, extensive hours trying to perfect the use of git commands and branching/merging while completing Ruby and JavaScript projects using an extensive list of technological tools, as well as working methodologies.

 After graduating from London Metropolitan University with a first class degree in Business Management, I spent a year working for Enterprise Rent-A-Car through their graduate scheme.
 Here I came to terms with the IBM software Ralph that started my fascination for software development.
 I also spent 6 months in Dubai working as a wealth advisor before I came back to the UK and had roles as a senior lettings negotiator at AXM London, moving onto a supervisor role in Pret A Manger.
 I have spent the last 8 months learning how to code and 4 of which have been with Makers Academy bootcamp.